- Phone

 - Loon Lake in Land of Hidden Waters

-Families will find the Fishing Highway especially welcoming in winter, thanks to experienced local guides who specialize in introducing newcomers to ice fishing in a safe, hands-on way.
+Families will find the Fishing Highway especially welcoming, thanks to experienced local guides who specialize in introducing newcomers to fishing in a safe, hands-on way.
 Guided outings take the guesswork out of the experience, providing all the gear, instruction, and local knowledge needed to get started.
-Kids and first-timers will have a terrific time learning the basics, from drilling holes to spotting bites below the ice along with tips for safe and comfortable winter fishing.
-With patient guidance, warm shelters, and plenty of stories shared along the way, ice fishing here becomes less about the catch and more about time spent together outdoors, creating memorable winter moments for all ages.
+Kids and first-timers will have a terrific time learning the basics.
+With patient guidance, comfortable accommodations, and plenty of stories shared along the way, fishing here becomes less about the catch and more about time spent together outdoors, creating memorable moments for all ages.
+Start a tradition your whole family will love with lake fishing adventures – book early to secure your fishing guide for an incredible family fishing experience.

-The appeal goes well beyond what’s beneath the ice.
-Snow-covered lakes become quiet corridors for skating, snowshoeing, and unhurried winter walks, with long views and wide-open skies setting the tone.
-Evenings are made for warming up indoors at lakeside lodges, cozy cabins, or winter-ready resort.
+The appeal goes well beyond what’s beneath the water.
+Lakeside trails beckon hikers of all ages to explore quiet trails, and eager birdwatchers can spot a wide variety of avian species.
+As the weather warms, eager enthusiasts can paddle, canoe, or kayak a host of peaceful lakes under calm and sunny skies.
+Evenings are made for cozying up at lakeside lodges, snug cabins, or amenity-rich resorts.
 With fresh mountain air, abundant wildlife, and a strong sense of community, the Land of Hidden Waters delivers a slower, more immersive way to experience this beloved region so you can create new traditions, share with locals, and create lasting memories.
+Reserve your cabin, RV spot or other accommodation today for and incredible spring or summer family getaway.